LamininSolutions/mfsql-connector/source/mfsql-database-file-connector/index.rst

 other documents and objects in the vault.

-Using MFSQL Integration Connector it is now also possible to `export files from Database Blobs into
+Using MFSQL Integration Connector it is now also possible to `export files from Database Blobs into M-Files.
-M-File <page183631882.html#Bookmark3>`__\ s.
 This feature can be used in conjunction with the Database File Connector.

 This document provides the instructions for installing and configuring